 This is the drug used in killing genotype 1, 4 and 6 Hepatitis C viruses.
-It is a pill that is taken once a day and it has mild side effect such as headache.
+It is a pill that is taken once a day and it has a mild side effect such as a headache.

 Ledipasvir and sofosbuvir (Harvoni)

 This is the drug used in killing genotype 1, 4, 5 and 6 Hepatitis C viruses.
-The development of this drug marked a positive revolution in the treatment of Hepatitis C. Among the side effects of this drug are diarrhea, sleep problem, stomachache and headache.
+The development of this drug marked a positive revolution in the treatment of Hepatitis C. Among the side effects of this drug are diarrhea, sleep problem, stomachache, and headache.

 Ombitasvir, paritaprevir, ritonavir (Technivie)

 This is the drug used in killing genotype 1 Hepatitis C virus provided that the patient doesn’t have cirrhosis yet.
-It is often partnered with ribavirin but it can cause some side effects with the liver that can lead to cirrhosis or can make cirrhosis worst.
+It is often partnered with ribavirin but it can cause some side effects on the liver that can lead to cirrhosis or can make cirrhosis worst.

-Ombitasvir, paritaprevir and ritonavir, with dasabuvir (Viekira Pak)
+Ombitasvir, paritaprevir, and ritonavir, with dasabuvir (Viekira Pak)

 Simeprevir (Olysio) and sofosbuvir (Sovaldi)